 - Copyrighted content.
 You may also be able to make money by developing and selling copyrightable content.
 Depending on your skillset and interests, that could mean taking stock photos, writing background music, or developing how-to guides and coursework.

 - Affiliate marketing.
 If you have a successful blog (or want to create one from scratch), you can use affiliate links to generate income based on the number of sales you initiate.
 It’s easy to get into an affiliate marketing campaign, and if you can generate a reliable stream of traffic, it can be very profitable.
+For more on getting started, check out Hustle Life's guide to affiliate marketing.

 - Automated services.
 Certain types of businesses, like laundromats and car washes, are ideal for generating income because they’re almost entirely automated.